DataBiosphere/terra-axon-examples/nextflow/workspace_description.md

 # Overview

-This notebook shows how to get started with [Nextflow](https://www.nextflow.io) on Enterprise Terra.
+This notebook shows how to get started with [Nextflow](https://www.nextflow.io) on Verily Workbench.

 # How do I get started?

 ## Step 0: _Duplicate_ this workspace

 - *Duplicate* this workspace.
 You can do that via the 'three-dot' menu in the upper right of the workspace.
-Duplicating this workspace ensures three Git repositories required for these examples will be automatically cloned when you create a Cloud Environment.
+Duplicating this workspace ensures three Git repositories required for these examples will be automatically cloned when you create a [cloud environment](https://terra-docs.api.verily.com/docs/reference/glossary/#cloud-environment).

    The required repositories which will be cloned include:
-  1. [`terra-axon-examples` example repo](https://github.com/DataBiosphere/terra-axon-examples): Contains JupyterLab notebook `nextflow_examples.ipynb` which demonstrates how to configure and run Nextflow workflows in Enterprise Terra.
+  1. [`terra-axon-examples` example repo](https://github.com/DataBiosphere/terra-axon-examples): Contains JupyterLab notebook `nextflow_examples.ipynb` which demonstrates how to configure and run Nextflow workflows in Verily Workbench.
   2. [`rnaseq-nf` repo](https://github.com/nextflow-io/rnaseq-nf): Contains a Nextflow RNASeq workflow specification and associated human genomic input data.
   3. [`test-datasets` repo](https://github.com/nf-core/test-datasets): For each workflow in the `nf-core` collection, this repo has a branch with appropriate, workflow-specific test data.
   > **Note**: If you do not have a GitHub account, then you can clone each repo manually after you've created the cloud environment.